farhan-rafiq/farhan-rafiq.github.io/index.md

         <h4 style="margin-bottom: .2em;">Summary</h4>
         <p class="summary">
-          This research analyzes the spatial and temporal patterns of Chlorophyll-a concentration and Sea Surface Temperature (SST) in the Bay of Bengal using monthly satellite data from January to December 2020.
-Data were sourced from the NASA Ocean Color Web and processed using SNAP and ArcMap software.
-Specific coastal regions near Bangladesh were selected for detailed comparison, while regional and seasonal variability across the Bay was mapped and quantified.
-The study aimed to enrich understanding of marine ecological dynamics and climate processes in the Bay of Bengal, providing valuable data for marine research and management.
+         This research investigates the spatial and temporal patterns of Chlorophyll-a and Sea Surface Temperature (SST) in the Bay of Bengal using monthly satellite observations from January to December 2020.
+Data from the NASA Ocean Color Web were processed using SNAP and ArcMap to assess regional and seasonal variability, with a focus on the Bangladesh coast.
+The findings contribute to a better understanding of marine ecosystem dynamics and support informed marine resource management.
         </p>
       </div>
       <div class="research-figure">
         <div class="carousel" data-images='[
           "assets/img/research/bob_chla_sst_map_1.webp",
           "assets/img/research/bob_chla_sst_map_2.webp",
-          "assets/img/research/bob_chla_sst_map_3.webp"
+          "assets/img/research/bob_chla_sst_map_3.webp",
           "assets/img/research/bob_chla_sst_map_2.webp",
           "assets/img/research/bob_chla_sst_map_3.webp"
         ]'>